 Not so my fellow passengers.
 The rhythmic Indonesian Bahasa took on the qualities of a machine gun as it was suggested to the perpetrator that smoking in such a restricted space wasn’t the social thing to do.

 I casually pocketed my lighter and pretended not to listen.

-The bus driver attacked the ascending mountain roads with exocet precision.
+The bus driver attacked the ascending mountain roads with Exocet precision.
 He seemed oblivious that the trails were more bog than road.
-An ubiquitous kretek hung unlit from the corner of his mouth.
+An ever-present kretek hung unlit from the corner of his mouth.

-As dawn broke the roads levelled and we were rewarded with a landscape that had changed dramatically.
+As dawn broke the roads levelled and we encountered a dramatically changed landscape.

 The early morning haze of the sun struck the wet surface of the roads and gave off a vapour that stretched over the vast plateau below.